Ale97PLL/PLAY/README.md

 PLAY is the software for Windows 10/11 and EAGLE computers that PrimaLuceLab developed in order to provide the easiest solution for astrophotography with telescope, camera and other accessories you want to use in your setup.
 PLAY is not a replacement for great automation astrophotography softwares like Sequence Generator Pro, NINA, Voyager, MaximDL, Prism and others that provide the most advanced features but that are designed for experts.
 PLAY is the straightforward way for advanced astrophotography allowing you to record great pictures of galaxies, nebulas, star clusters, planets, Moon and Sun without complexity!

-## PLAY 1.4 Prima Luce AstrophotographY software - main features:
+## PLAY 1.5 Prima Luce AstrophotographY software - main features:
 - Connect to PrimaLuceLab devices
 - Connect to ASCOM mounts (equatorial)
 - Connect to supported Alt-Azi mounts (SkyWatcher AZ-EQ5 and AZ-EQ6)
-- Connect to ASCOM cameras
+- Connect to ASCOM cameras (tested with QHYCCD, ZWO, Atik and QSI cameras with ASCOM driver updated for 6.6 platform)
 - Connect to ScopeDome observatory domes provided with ASCOM (tested with ScopeDome Arduino Card ver.
 5.5.24)
 - FOCUS tab to control SESTO SENSO 2 or ESATTO focusing solutions
 - TARGET tab to control mount and rotate ARCO
-- CALIBRATE tab to control GIOTTO flat field generator and capture calibration files
+- CALIBRATE tab to control GIOTTO flat field generator and/or ALTO telescope cover motor and capture calibration files
 - PREVIEW tab to view real time picture, set capture settings and capture images
+- Dual telescope mode to control setups with dual focusers, dual rotators, dual flat field generators and dual telescope cover motor
+- Multi-language support: English, Italian, German, Spanish and French

 [![Play 1.0](https://img.youtube.com/vi/EOeoET90oTs/maxresdefault.jpg)](https://www.youtube.com/watch?v=EOeoET90oTs)